pschool-in/curriculum/content/grammar/adjectivie/adjective-selectWord.md

 ```
 I read a story about an *ugly* witch.
-A *fast* car always win in races.
+A *fast* car always wins in races.
 Coconut trees are *tall*.
 A lion roars very *loudly*.
-Goods train is very *long*.
+A goods train is very *long*.
 ```

 ```
-A *poor* man was sitting on roadside.
+A *poor* man was sitting on the roadside.
-This is a *pleasant* weather.
+This is *pleasant* weather.
 A *small* rat lives in our house.
 I have a *purple* dress.
-A *clean* table.
+The *hungry* baby was crying for his bottle.
 ```

 (adjective-2)

 ## Identify the adjectives

-Spot the adjectives in the following sentences.
+Select the adjectives in the following sentences.

 ```
 One *rainy* day, my *little* cat jumped and sat on the *black* sofa and played with his *new* toy.